How Long Do Hand Sanitizers Last On Your Hand After Use?

 Note, however, that hand sanitizers are effective in killing most bacteria and viruses.
 Their effectiveness is limited to factors such as contact time and alcohol percentage.
 Note that sanitizers may not shield you against:

-Widely recommended, alcohol-based sanitizers are thought to be most effective against fungi, bacteria, and enveloped viruses.
+Widely recommended, alcohol bases sanitizers are found to be most effective against bacteria and viruses.
 Although alcohol-based is preferred, alcohol-free hand sanitizers may also come handy in a pinch.

 However, it is noteworthy that these products – whether alcohol or non-alcohol-based solutions – may be ineffective on visibly soiled hands.